-Holly and I have both been pig hunting lately, so, for the first time in a while, we have lots of pork around the house.
-Mostly I cure the meat in various ways and make lots of fresh sausages, but the backstrap, tenderloin and other tender cuts usually get cooked simply.
+Once in a while, either through hunting or because of our hog farming friends, we have lots of pork around the house.
+Mostly I cure the meat in various ways and make lots of fresh sausages, but the backstrap, tenderloin and other tender cuts usually get cooked simply, like this Japanese ginger pork.

-This is one of those ways.
-It’s a pork cutlet recipe called ginger pork, shogayaki in Japanese.
+It’s a pork cutlet recipe called shogayaki in Japanese.
 It requires only a few ingredients that are now in pretty much every supermarket, and comes together in a flash.

 More or less, this is a Japanese take on German jägerschnitzel.
 Pork loin, pounded thin, seared in oil, then doused in a sauce with mushrooms.
 You can either leave the pork unadorned or dust it in a little rice flour, which is what I do.